Year 6 2025 - 2026

 Science

 As scientists, we aim to develop our knowledge and understanding, scientific skills and measuring and recording abilities.
-This half term we will be investigating living things and their habitats and animals including humans.
+This term we will be understanding how light travels and enables us to see and further our work on electrcity, building on prior knowledge from previous years.

 History